mtumilowicz/java12-fundamentals-hash-map-implementation-workshop/README.md

           524,289 | 0000 0000 0000 1000 0000 0000 0000 0001 |      1 |                   1
     ```
 1. small number of collisions is virtually inevitable: https://github.com/mtumilowicz/hash-function
+1. note that instead of using list/tree to resolve hash collisions problem, there is another approach: open addressing
+    * open addressing basics
+        * all elements are stored in the hash table itself
+        * insert(k): find slot for k
+            * if empty - insert k
+            * if not empty - search right until an empty slot is found and insert k
+        * search(k): find slot for k
+            * if empty - not found
+            * if not empty and not equal to k - keep searching right
+            * if not empty and equal to k - found
+        * delete(k): we cannot perform simple deletion because the search may fail (we introduce gaps)
+            * marked slots as "deleted"
+            * we can insert an item in a deleted slot, but the search doesn’t stop at a deleted slot
 1. `getNode`
     * `tab[(n - 1) & hash]`
     * **size have to be power of two**: `2^n - 1`, binary representation: all 1